GHOST-Aram/mongoose-models-with-types/README.md

 e).
 Test the instance method

 ### a).
-Define interface for instance methods.
+Define an interface for the instance method.
-To add instance methods with Typescript support to a schema, we first define an interface for instance methods.
+To an instance method with Typescript support to a schema, we first define an interface for instance methods.
 The interface is defined below.

 ```
 interface VehicleMethods{